DatLe3009/reactjs-beginer/05tut/README.md

 ## Error "Unchecked runtime.lastError: The message port closed before a response was received."

-- slove : check "extensions for chrome" -> `React developer tools` must be available, other extiontions are not available
+check "extensions for chrome" -> `React developer tools` must be available, other extiontions are not available